kabragaurav/react-fundamentals/README.md

 #### Using React Dev Tools
 <img src="assets/images/react_dev_tool.png"/>
 In production build, src code gets minified.
+For prod, use `npm run build`

 ## Components
 ###### Conventions
 1. One compoenent in one file
 2. Name of file should be same as name of component
 3. Name of component should be in PascalCase
-4. Every component returns, and rendered on UI
+4. Every component returns, and only one HTML tag which is rendered on UI
 5. `App` contains everything

 #### Creating custom component:
-Adjacent HTML tags must have one wrapper parent tag (here `<>`)
 ```
 import React from 'react';